The Teichm\"uller and Riemann Moduli Stacks: The Kuranishi stack.

 \begin{proof} Pass to vector fields and diffeomorphisms of Sobolev class $L^2_l$ for some big $l$ and extend the map.
-Since $T$ is constituted by holomorphic elements, this map is of class $C^\infty$ and a simple computation shows that its differential at $(0, Id)$ is an isomorphism.
+Since $T$ consists of holomorphic elements, this map is of class $C^\infty$ and a simple computation shows that its differential at $(0, Id)$ is an isomorphism.
 Hence we may apply the local inverse Theorem and get the result for this Sobolev class.
-To finish with, it is enough to remark that, since $g$ is holomorphic, $g\circ e(\xi)$ is of class $C^\infty$ if and only $\xi$ is. \end{proof} In other words, \eqref{tgdef} is Morita equivalent to the translation groupoid $D\times U\rightrightarrows U$, for $U$ defined as in \eqref{Phi0}. \begin{remark} However, \eqref{tgdef} {\it has no reason to be Morita equivalent to} the translation groupoid $\text{Diff}^0(X)\times U\rightrightarrows U$, because some elements in $\text{Diff}^0(X)\setminus D$ may act on $U$.
-Rephrasing this important remark, the Teichm\"uller stack is not locally isomorphic to \eqref{tgdef}, cf. Remark \ref{Catanese}. \end{remark}
+To finish with point (i), it is enough to remark that, since $g$ is holomorphic, $g\circ e(\xi)$ is of class $C^\infty$ if and only $\xi$ is.